 A song from the 1980s.
-A fictional story, but based on a real couple I knew in Bournemouth in 1977.
+A fictional story, but inspired by a real couple I knew in Bournemouth in 1977.
 No implication intended by the storyline!
-But I am definitely thinking of the Fox pub, plus Le Cardinal and the Maison Royale and the Chelsea Village Bowl when I was originally writing it.
+But I was definitely thinking of the Fox pub, plus Le Cardinal, the Maison Royale and the Chelsea Village Bowl when I was originally writing it.
 (The Village Bowl became the Stateside Centre and I saw Blondie there on Boxing Day, 1979).
 However, in keeping with the Waterloo theme, I now imagine the couple meeting up at The Wellington, a pub opposite the Station.
 This was a mod hangout at the end of the 1970s and I like to think the riff contains echoes of the scene at the time.

 It was first performed live in 1989, in the Flounder & Firkin (now The Lamb I believe) towards the south end of Holloway Road.
 It didn’t have the modulations then.
 ‘Trust’ was the last song in my first set and two guys came up to me during the break and asked, ‘Was that last song one of yours?’
 When I said yes, they added they thought it was very good.
-Thank you, whoever you were!
+Thank you, whoever you are!

-My girlfriend at the time, Liz Fitzgerald, and her brother John were in the Firkin that night.
+My girlfriend at the time, Liz, and her brother John were in the Firkin that night.
 I remember John telling me I should talk more between songs.
 I told him it was taking all my concentration just to stand up and deliver the set.
-Mind you, I offered twenty-nine of my originals and played Bacharach & David’s ‘Walk on by twice’, once at the beginning and once at the end of the night.
+Mind you, I offered twenty-nine of my originals and played Bacharach & David’s ‘Walk on by’ twice, once at the beginning and once at the end of the night.
 Perhaps not the usual Irish fare and rebel songs the locals expected I imagine.
 I clearly remember thinking that covers weren’t for me and that if I didn’t have something to say of my own, I should get out of the way.
 The landlord kindly paid me £30.

 I remember seeing The Prisoners at the Clarendon, Hammersmith in 1986 (in an excellent line-up featuring The Godfathers).
-When The Prisoners had difficulties with their equipment at the start of their set, organist James Taylor (later of the eponymous superb JT Quartet) played the theme from TV’s Sale of the Century to fill in!
+When The Prisoners had difficulties with their equipment at the start of their set, organist James Taylor (later of the superb eponymous JT Quartet) played the theme from TV’s Sale of the Century to fill in!
 Notes were made.

 She reminds me of you